auramagi/swift-scoped-state/README.md

 let selection: WritableConnection<Todo.ID?> = .initial(nil)
 ```

-State created by `.initial` is not shared between properties.
-It resets when the connection is recreated, so use an external source when state must outlive the connection.
+Each `@ScopedState` property connected through `initial` owns an independent value.
+That value resets when the connection identity is recreated, so it is appropriate for scoped UI state but not for data that must outlive the view.

 #### Custom

-For another data source, `.readOnly` and `.readWrite` build a connection from a `ConnectionSession`.
-The session supplies the starting value, emits updates, handles optional writes, and cancels observation.
+Use `readOnly` or `readWrite` when the built-in factories don't match the source.
+The factory returns a `ConnectionSession`, which must provide an initial value synchronously and may also provide observation, refresh, reconfiguration, and write operations:

 ```swift
 let count: WritableConnection<Int> = .readWrite {